Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 5. Give painkillers.

-How dangerous is a cracked foot?
+Why is a cracked foot dangerous?

 In fact, such an injury is also a fracture, so the consequences can be serious.
 Improper fusion of the foot bone leads to the formation of calluses, which degenerate into a false joint.
 Among the complications, the development of the following diseases is observed: